(••) Based on Hooke's law, choose the bond in each pair that you ... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(••) Based on Hooke's law, choose the bond in each pair that you expect to vibrate at a higher wavenumber. (f) C―S vs C=O
+(••) Based on Hooke's law, choose the bond in each pair that you expect to vibrate at a higher wavenumber. (e) C=N vs C≡N

 Verified Solution